anima-wg/brski-cloud/anima-brski-cloud.md

 The pledge MUST send a voucher request message via the local domain Registrar.
 When the pledge downloads a voucher, it can validate the TLS connection to the local domain Registrar and continue with enrollment and bootstrap as per standard BRSKI operation.

-The pledge MUST process any error messages as defined in {{BRSKI}}, and MUST restart the process from it's provisioned cloud registry anchor.
+The pledge MUST process any error messages as defined in {{BRSKI}}, and in case of error MUST restart the process from it's provisioned cloud registry anchor.

 The exception is that a 401 Unauthorized code SHOULD cause the Pledge to retry a number of times over a period of a few hours.

 ### Voucher Response